 Final Construction Plans or Sketches - For development anywhere in a floodplain submit one set of final construction plans or sketches showing all proposed work as indicated on the check sheet.

-Flood Impact Assessment - Submit if indicated on check sheet.
+Floodway Engineering Analysis prepared by a North Carolina Professional Engineer - Submit if indicated on check sheet.

 Affidavits - For building renovations requiring an IFDP, also submit:

-Owner Affidavit of Building Improvements - Upon review by the Floodplain Administrator, the property owner may need to record (via the Register of Deeds) one of the following documents in the property chain of title: Affidavit of Substantial Improvement/Community Exemption OR Affidavit of Non-Substantial Improvements
+Owner Affidavit of Building Improvements - Upon review by the Floodplain Administrator, the property owner may need to record (via the Register of Deeds) one of the following documents in the property chain of title: Affidavit of Substantial Improvement/Community Exemption OR Affidavit of Non-Substantial Improvements.